techidaily/site-facebook/source/_posts/are-snapshots-on-social-infinite.md

 ## Providers Set Different Information Storage Rules

  People are increasingly concerned about how companies handle their data.
-When American President Biden[nominated Gary Gensler](https://www.olshanlaw.com/blogs-Securities-Law-Blog,leadership-change-at-the-sec-what-activists) to head the Securities and Exchange Commission, activists recognized opportunities to broaden their outreach efforts and include social and environmental causes as well as corporate governance.
+When American President Biden [nominated Gary Gensler](https://www.olshanlaw.com/blogs-Securities-Law-Blog,leadership-change-at-the-sec-what-activists) to head the Securities and Exchange Commission, activists recognized opportunities to broaden their outreach efforts and include social and environmental causes as well as corporate governance.

  The public often wants to hold companies accountable for doing the right thing when protecting their data and otherwise.
 However, that’s not always so straightforward.